gustavooferreira/news-app-docs/USAGE.md

 ## Feeds management requests

-To get list of feeds:
+To get a list of feeds:

 ```bash
 curl -s http://localhost:9000/api/v1/feeds | jq .
 ```

-This call supports an optional query parameter, `enabled` which is set to true by default.
+This call supports an optional query parameter, that acts as a filter, `enabled` which is set to true by default.

-To add a feed:
+To add a new feed:

 ```bash
 curl -X POST -s http://localhost:9000/api/v1/feeds -d '{"url": "<FEED_URL_HERE>", "provider": "<FEED_PROVIDER_HERE>", "category": "<FEED_CATEGORY_HERE>"}' | jq .